MadhuAtBerkeley/W251_Project/README.md

 Run finetune_no_augmentation.ipynb

+The trained model is saved as /data/model_no_mask.pt

 ## 4. Facenet training with masks

 Run finetune_with_augmentation.ipynb

+The trained model is saved as /data/model_with_mask.pt

+The training with and without the augmentation are done to demonstrate improvements with the augmentation.

 ## 5. Masked face Inference on Jetson

+The model trained in steps 3) and 4) are downloaded to W251_Project/data in Jetson.
+The Jetson files are in jetson-inference subfolder.

 Run PyTorch docker container for inference
 ```